muratk5n/thirdwave/en/2021/01/collapse_of_the_big_bang_and_the_gaseous_sun_robitaille.md

 solar theory with the creation of the radiation zone, he also wanted to know exactly how many photons the sun could produce to support this hypothesis.
-At the time, he understood the consequences of Stefan’s Law of Emission.[10]
+At the time, he understood the consequences of Stefan’s Law of Emission [10].
 Stefan’s Law states that the total amount of photons (or light) emitted from a perfectly emitting object (a blackbody) is directly proportional to the fourth power of the object’s temperature ($\epsilon = σT^4$, where ε represents total